Sovengar/Modern-Design/README.md

-Proyecto para mostrar practicas de diseño moderno.
+Project to show modern design practices.

 # Important

-Account es una version full clean architecture, mientras que User es una mas pragmatica.
+Accounting module is a full clean architecture, while user module is a pragmatic one.
-Por ejemplo, SpringJPA esta en el domain y el entity de db y del domain estan fusionados.
+I.e. Spring Data JPA is inside the domain and the entity DB and domain are fused.

 # Architecture